nmstate/nmstate.github.io/devel/api.md

 ## `MacVtap.PROMISCUOUS`

 Bool.
-Whether promiscuous mode is enabled or not.
+Whether accept all mac addresses mode is enabled or not.

 # MAC VLAN